hyung8758/Korean_FA/README.md

 ## Requirements

 - Linux x86_64
+- macOS 12 or later on Apple Silicon (arm64) or Intel (x86_64)
-- Python 3.12 or later
+- Python 3.12 or 3.13
 - WAV audio and UTF-8 text transcripts

-macOS and Windows are not supported yet.
+Windows is not supported yet.
+KoreanFA automatically downloads the native engine matching a supported Linux or macOS system.

 ## Install from source

 KoreanFA is not published on PyPI yet.
 Standard `pip install koreanfa` will be available after the upcoming PyPI release.
-Until then, install the latest source from GitHub on Linux x86_64, then install the matching alignment engine once.
+Until then, install the latest source from GitHub on a supported Linux or macOS system, then install the matching alignment engine once.

 ```bash
 git clone --depth 1 https://github.com/hyung8758/Korean_FA.git